eszuszu/imbui/README.md

 ## Data Models, Types, Interfaces
   -...maybe `EntryData`, `ResourceMap`, certain signal types *to-implement*

+## Core Architectural Pattern: Pretty much Model-View-ViewModel (MVVM) w/ Web Components
+  - Model (i.e. Services): Pure TypeScript classes for data fetching, caching, business logic, exposing reactive state - signals
+  - View (UI First Web Components): "Dumb" ingress components, concerned with rendering data received (signals, maybe props) and emitting user interaction events.
+Manage their own Shadow DOM and slots for composition.
+  - ViewModel (Orchestrator/Stateful Web Components): Components that act as a bridge, they can map reactive UI state signals, orchestrate child components, encapsulate context, and interact with Services based on user input or data changing.

+## Data Flow & Reactivity:
+  - Signals and Effects: Services expose data as Signals.
+Components (Views and ViewModels) subscribe to these Signals using Effects, which trigger DOM updates.
+  - Data Ingress (to components): Properties (complex data/signals), Attributes (for simple primitives), or direct Service Subscription (for components consuming Global Service data).
+  - Data Egress (from components): Custom Events (for user interactions or to notify higher-level components/services)

+## Service Architecture:
+  - `ServiceRegistry`: Global singleton: `register`, `get`, `has`, manages services
+  - `ServiceScope`: `provide` `get`, `has`, `delete`, `fork`, allows global or scoped services, will be part of Context API, constructor includes optional `private parent?: ServiceScope`. subscribes the service to it's *internal* services. `get` 'recurses' through parents. `has` return true if the service has the key or it's parent has the key. `fork` returns true if the service has the key or it's parent does.
+  - Dedicated Services: Clear *seperation of concerns*; e.g
+  - `EntryDataService` (for individual entry data or feed data)*to-implement*
+  - `FeedManifestService` (for lists of entry slugs/metadata), Model: role is to fetch and manage the 'manifest' or list of entries. e.g., entry slugs, titles, brief summaries, metadata, etc, for feed or index. *to-implement* *Doesn't fetch the full content of entries*, that's `EntryDataService`.
+  - Caching: `FeedManifesService` holds fetched manifest privately, checks if the data is already in memory and fresh, fetches new or serves cached data.

+## Context API:
+  - Purpose: To prevent "prop drilling" and provide scoped, shared state/services
+  - Mechanism: Uses a custom bubbling event (`ContextRequestEvent` with `bubbles: true`, `composed: true`) containing a unique `Symbol` (the `ContextKey`) and a callback function.
+The nearest ContextProvider responds by invoking the callback with the requested Signal/value and calls `event.stopPropagation()`.
+Consumers set up Effects to react to the received Context Signal.
+  - Uses *Scoped Services*, `ServiceScope` in implementation(?)

 ## Components
 `<codex-entry>` *to-implement*
   - light ViewModel Orchestrator, ingress: signals, service injection?, uses `EntryDataService` to fetch the `entryData` for its slug. egress: might manage a signal for its own `entryData`: `Signal<EntryData>`